IIRWorkshop/2025/content/call-for-papers.md

 Submission will be peer-reviewed and single-blind.
 The authors of the accepted papers will have the possibility to decide whether the paper will appear or not in the CEUR Workshop Series Proceedings.

-Submission will be through a dedicated submission system.
-CMT submission link will be coming shortly.
+Submission will be through the CMT submission system at the following link https://cmt3.research.microsoft.com/IIR2025.

 ## Important Dates